Rats In Chicken Coop? 10 Ways To Banish Rodents From Your Chicken Coop For Good

 2. Install Secure Feeders

-The most common way to achieve this is to have PVC vertical feeders such as the one pictured here; Chickens can access it, however rodents can not!
+The most common way to achieve this is to have PVC vertical feeders.
+Chickens can access it.
+Rodents can not!

 - The best option for secure chicken feeding is to use a weighted feeder.

 - Weighted feeders may be purchased, or you can build your own if you prefer a DIY project.

 - Chickens may take a little while to learn how the new feeder works, but they will grasp it quickly enough.

 Here’s a handy video showing how to make a homemade PVC chicken feeder: